docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_rest.rst

 handling, such as footnotes, specially-highlighted paragraphs, comments, and generic directives.

-An explicit markup block begins with a line starting with ``.. `` and is terminated by the next paragraph at the same level of indentation.
+An explicit markup block begins with a line starting with ``..`` followed by whitespace and is terminated by the next paragraph at the same level of indentation.
 (There needs to be a blank line between explicit markup and normal paragraphs.
 This may all sound a bit complicated, but it is intuitive enough when you write it.)

 Directives